-- foreign income (see Expenses that relate to foreign income) - non-arm's-length income (see Expenses that relate to non-arm's-length income).
+- foreign income (see Expenses that relate to foreign income) - non-arm's length income (see Expenses that relate to non-arm's length income).

-You can read more about calculating deductible FMIS payments at Forestry managed investment schemes.
+You can read more about calculating deductible FMIS payments at Appendix 2: Forestry managed investment schemes.

-If the SMSF pays an income stream (pension) to a member, refer to How are expenses treated when an SMSF has ECPI? before you claim a deduction for the SMSF's FMIS expenses.
+If the SMSF pays retirement phase superannuation income stream benefits to a member, refer to How expenses are treated when an SMSF has ECPI before you claim a deduction for the SMSF's FMIS expenses.

-Non-deductible forestry managed investment scheme expenses
+U2 Non-deductible forestry managed investment scheme expenses

 Write at U2 the total amount of payments made under an FMIS that are not deductible The SMSF cannot claim a deduction for certain excluded payments.
-For more information see Forestry managed investment schemes.
+For more information see Appendix 2: Forestry managed investment schemes.